-With the holiday season fast approaching, now is the perfect time to get out and see all the amazing shops that Atlanta has to offer, and to purchase gifts for your loved ones from independent stores and artists.
-But if you’re unsure if your aunt would like a painting of a cow wearing boots or a vintage purple rain coat, play it safe and stop into one of Atlanta’s wonderful bookstores and grab her a copy of a new book by her favorite author.
+If you’re unsure if your aunt would like a painting of a cow wearing boots or a vintage purple rain coat, play it safe and stop into one of these great Atlanta bookstores and grab her a copy of a new book by her favorite author.

-Decatur – This independent bookstore caters more towards children’s books, but that doesn’t mean they slack off in the adult and young adult department either; in fact, they proclaim themselves as a book shop “for kids and the adults they become.”
+Decatur – This independent bookstore caters more towards children’s books, but that doesn’t mean they slack off in the adult and young adult department.
+In fact, they proclaim themselves as a book shop “for kids and the adults they become.”

 They keep an impressive stock of all the hottest books of the season for children and adults, and their cheery atmosphere and helpful booksellers are sure to squash that gift hunting stress that inevitably follows any holiday shopping adventure.

-The fun at Little Shop isn’t regulated to the gift-giving season; they also run successful and fun summer reading programs, year round book clubs for children and adults, and host author events and book-inspired events through the year.
+The fun at Little Shop isn’t regulated to the gift-giving season; they also run successful and fun summer reading programs, year round book clubs for children and adults, and host author events, book signings, and book-inspired events through the year.

-Little Five Points – Charis Books and More is truly a gem in the crown of independent Atlanta bookstores, being the oldest feminist independent bookstore in nation.
-Founder Linda Bryant opened the shop in Little Five Points 42 years ago, and the shop has been a staple of the area ever since, but in early 2018, the shop will be moving across to Decatur to take up residence on the campus of Agnes Scott College in an historic building.
+Decatur – Charis Books and More is truly a gem in the crown of independent Atlanta bookstores, being the oldest independent feminist bookstore in nation.
+Founder Linda Bryant opened the shop in Little Five Points in 1974, and the shop moved to Decatur in 2018.

-The shop specializes in feminist, cultural studies, and lesbian, gay, bisexual, and transgender fiction and non-fiction, and offers a range of selections for children and adults.
+The shop specializes in feminist, cultural studies books, and lesbian, gay, bisexual, and transgender fiction and non-fiction, and offers a range of selections for children and adults.
 At Charis, they host a range of events with visiting authors and activists, and additionally host book clubs in safe spaces.

 Decatur – Located off North Decatur Road, not far north from the town center, Eagle Eye Bookshop offers a wide range of new and used books.
 This cozy and fully stocked shop hosts various author events throughout the year, and you’re sure to find a bookish gift for anyone on your list, whether it’s a traditional book, a special edition, or some book themed merchandise.